Star Wars: The Rise of Skywalker: Casting

 Carrie Fisher, who played General Leia Organa, died on December 27, 2016.
 Variety and Reuters reported that she had been planned for a key role in Episode IX.
 In January 2017, Lucasfilm stated that there were no plans to digitally generate Fisher's performance as they had for Rogue One (2016).
-The following April, Fisher's brother Todd revealed that Fisher's daughter, Billie Lourd, had granted Disney the rights to use recent footage of Fisher.
+The following April, Carrie Fisher's brother Todd Fisher revealed that Fisher's daughter, Billie Lourd, had granted Disney the rights to use recent footage of Fisher.
 However, a week later, Kathleen Kennedy stated that Fisher would not appear in the film.
 In July 2018, J. J. Abrams announced that unused footage of Fisher from The Force Awakens would be used to help complete the story.
 (Note: According to Todd Fisher, "There's a lot of minutes of footage.
 I don't mean just outtakes.
 This is unused, new content that could be woven into the storyline. ...
 It's going to look like it was meant to be.
 Like it was shot yesterday.")
 In flashback scenes, digital de-aging was used for the appearance of Luke and Leia through the use of facial shots of both characters from the Empire Strikes Back, and Return of the Jedi respectively.
-In November 2019, prior to the release of the film, Carrie Fisher's brother Todd Fisher, who planned before her death for her character to appear in the film, revealed that "she was going to be the big payoff in the final film" and "she was going to be the last Jedi, so to speak."
+In November 2019, prior to the release of the film, Fisher's brother Todd, who planned before her death for her character to appear in the film, revealed that "she was going to be the big payoff in the final film" and "she was going to be the last Jedi, so to speak."

 Billy Dee Williams (left) and Ian McDiarmid (right) returned as Lando Calrissian and Emperor Palpatine, on-screen for the first time since Return of the Jedi (1983) and Revenge of the Sith (2005), respectively.